What is Thresh?

 Top = highest-scored posts (best for research).
 Hot = trending now.
 New = most recent.
 Rising = gaining momentum.
 Controversial = most divided (low upvote_ratio).

 Controls which posts are eligible.
 Past week is a good default.
 Use Past year or All time for broader studies.
+(Applies to Top & Controversial.)

 Building Bigger Datasets

-Longitudinal snapshots: Collect 100 posts from the same subreddit once a week (or once a month) over several weeks.
+Longitudinal snapshots: Gather 100 posts from the same subreddit once a week (or once a month) over several weeks.
 Each collection is timestamped and gets its own provenance record.
 Compare word frequencies across collections to track how the conversation evolves.
-Multi-sort sampling: Collect the same subreddit with different sort methods.
+Multi-sort sampling: Gather the same subreddit with different sort methods.
 Top gives you what resonated.
 New gives you what people are saying right now.
 Controversial gives you what divides the community.
 Three collections, three lenses on the same data.
-Cross-community comparison: Thresh multiple related subreddits (e.g., r/jobs, r/careeradvice, r/recruitinghell) with the same keyword and time filter.
+Cross-community comparison: Gather multiple related subreddits (e.g., r/jobs, r/careeradvice, r/recruitinghell) with the same keyword and time filter.
 The provenance records make each collection independently citable.

 No Data Yet